-“The Inclusion Hub offers outstanding help for those pupils who have special educational needs related to behaviour and, as a result, they learn to manage their emotions and behave well in their lessons.”
+“The Inclusion Hub is well led and provides highly successful ways to make sure that all pupils have the utmost nurture and care… [it] offers outstanding help for those pupils who have special educational needs related to behaviour and, as a result, they learn to manage their emotions and behave well in their lessons.”
 (OFSTED 2014)

 At Christ Church Primary School we strongly support the principles of inclusion by ensuring that all children in the school – whatever their ability or disability, race, gender, or religion – are offered the same opportunities.
 We also encourage every child to be actively involved in playing a full and positive role in the classroom with their peers and to gain a real sense of achievement.